Wednesday, 30 July 2025

 Instead, it's a deep and clear draught

-Of the girl I knew,
+Of the brilliant girl I knew,

 And all I am